Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

 Probes (FluoSpheres, yellow-green, carboxylate-modified microspheres) of different sizes ($2r_p$ = 100 nm, 200 nm, and 1 $\mu$m) were purchased from Thermo Fisher.
 All samples were prepared by filling a square capillary (0.10 mm x 1.0 mm x 0.09 mm, Friedrich \& Dimmock Inc.), sealing on two ends, and securing onto a glass slide with UV curable glue (Norland Optical Adhesive), to minimize convection due to leaking and evaporation.

-The sample is imaged using a Zeiss Axio Observer 7 microscope in fluorescence mode using a Colibri 7 light source, and standard GFP filter sets.
+The samples are imaged using a Zeiss Axio Observer 7 microscope in fluorescence mode using a Colibri 7 light source, and standard GFP filter sets.
 The images are captured with a 20x objective, with a numerical aperture of 0.8.
-A typical image size is 512 x 512 pixels with a pixel size of 0.29 $\mu$m/pixel and T = 500 time steps with a step size of 0.0309 seconds.
+A typical image size is 512 $\times$ 512 pixels with a pixel size of 0.29 $\mu$m/pixel and n = 500 time steps with a step size of 0.0309 seconds.

+We have simulated 2D motion for simplicity, but the probe movements are intrinsically 3D in real experiments.
+For these analyses, the motion of the particle is projected onto the plane of the focus and only 2D trajectories are obtained and analyzed \cite{gardel2005microrheology}.
+There are cases for which this simplification does not work and the observed dynamics are affected by axial motion, such as shown in \cite{lu2012characterizing}.
+Nonetheless, in all the cases shown here, the axial displacement is either negligible, or the motion is isotropic in all three dimensions so a 2D treatment of the 3D scenario is warranted.